verilylifesciences/variant-qc/R/1000Genomes-BRCA1-analysis/AllModalitiesDemo.md

 ```r
 pca_1kg <- read.table("./data/1kg-pca.tsv", col.names=c("Sample", "PC1", "PC2"))
 ```
 This analysis performed an `O(N^2)` computation upon the relevant fields within the *terabyte* of data by running an [Apache Spark](http://spark.apache.org/) job which used the [Google Genomics Variants API](https://cloud.google.com/genomics/v1beta2/reference/variants) for its input.
-Please see [the instructions](https://github.com/googlegenomics/spark-examples) for how to run this job and the relevant [source code](https://github.com/googlegenomics/spark-examples/blob/master/src/main/scala/com/google/cloud/genomics/spark/examples/VariantsPca.scala#L37) for implementation details.
+See the Google Genomics [PCA cookbook entry](http://googlegenomics.readthedocs.org/en/latest/use_cases/compute_principal_coordinate_analysis/index.html) for implementation details and instructions as to how to run this job.

 Visualizing the results, we see quite distinct clusters: